Easy biscuit recipe for kids

 - Roll out the dough to about the thickness of a pound coin.

 - Cut circles with the rim of a clean glass or use cookie cutters to make shapes.

-- If you want to make more complicated shapes, you’ll find this kind of dough easy to cut however you want, with a small sharp knife – but make sure the kids are supervised if they’re doing this.
+- If you want to make more complicated shapes, you’ll find this kind of dough easy to cut however you want with a small sharp knife – but make sure the kids are supervised if they’re doing this.

 3. Bake your butter biscuits